joseph-a-levine/authoring/now/index.md

 <iframe width="420" height="315" src="https://youtube.com/embed/H9F0RzKBowc?start=80&end=93" frameborder="0" allowfullscreen></iframe>

-Thankfully, later that night we went to a housefire down the block from my parents house, and I was able to drop in and grab a pair of earbuds{% sidenote "ambo" "After my ambulance was no longer needed." %}.
-But the prospect of going that long without anything to listen to was not fun.
+Thankfully, later that night we went to a housefire down the block from my parents house, and I was able to drop in and grab a pair of earbuds.{% sidenote "ambo" "After my ambulance was no longer needed." %} But the prospect of going that long without anything to listen to was not fun.

 I brought three pairs of headphones to Freetown, as a precaution.
-Headphones are available for sale here, of course, but I have unfortunately become an audiophile and a snob{% sidenote "snob" "Only in headphones, though.
-I shocked a French roommate once by putting Kraft singles on my pasta, because it was the only cheese we had." %}.
-Two of the pairs are still going strong.
+Headphones are available for sale here, of course, but I have unfortunately become an audiophile and a snob.{% sidenote "snob" "Only in headphones, though.
+I shocked a French roommate once by putting Kraft singles on my pasta, because it was the only cheese we had." %} Two of the pairs are still going strong.
 My wired earbuds lost the treble on the left side in early April, which was a blow.
 Things will only start to look bad when I'm down to my last pair.

 Here are some things I've listened to and enjoyed recently.

 *Live, Nik Bärtsch*

 > I've never understood how jazz composers choose the names for some of their pieces.
 It's not a universal problem: many standards from *The Real Book* fit their names perfectly.{% sidenote "real" "<q>Desert Air</q>, <q>Black Orpheus</q>, <q>Giant Steps</q> all fit their names perfectly.
 A short and fascinating history of *The Real Book* was featured in [99 Percent Invisible](https://99percentinvisible.org/episode/the-real-book/) recently." %} But for a lot of "art jazz", the track names on an album can apparently be randomized.
 Wayne Shorter's *Speak No Evil* comes to mind, but is definitely not the worst offender.
-My favorite part of my two trips to *Jazz at Lincoln Center* was that artists, more often than not, would introduce a piece with their motivation and intuition for it, rather than just the title.
+My favorite part of my two trips to *Jazz at Lincoln Center* was that artists, more often than not, would introduce a piece with their motivation and intuition for it, beyond just the title.

 > This is just a pet peeve.
-But I really do appreciate it when artists lean the other way.
+But I really do appreciate it when artists embrace the absurdity of naming unnameable tracks.
 Tracks on Nik Bärtsch's 2012 *Live* are named like my variables in Python: ever track is entitled "Modul $int", except for the lead track, "Modul 41_17".
 As best the listener can tell, these modules were uploaded directly from the live session to the record label.

 > The album is complex and funkish without ever being overwhelming.
 I listened to *Live* right after listening to Sam Brady Long's *Satie, Dilated*, in which Long reconfigures the Gymnopédies at 1/5th speeds.{% sidenote "satie" "As expected, this was great to fall asleep to." %} Coming off of that that, I was worried that an album branded as "minimalist Alpine jazz" would be too static or dull.
 But the minimalism is mostly present in Bärtsch's keyboard; the backing players, especially Björn Meyer on bass, keep the album flowing quickly.